Characteristics of the Spanish language in AX Semantics

 Nouns

-For Spanish nouns the LEXICON needs to encode gender and determiner changes.
+For Spanish nouns the lexicon needs to encode gender and determiner changes.
 If the lexicon entry is missing, the NLG platform tries to find the most probable gender based on heuristics.
 The plural forms should be added to the lexicon if they are not regular.

 Examples